tieugene/bce2/doc/Usage.md

 # Usage

-Application package consists from utilities:
+Application package consists of CLI utilities:

-- bce2 - main CLI utility
+- bce2 - main tool
-- btcbklocs - tool to prepafre locs-file (binary version)
+- btcbklocs - utility to prepare locs-file (binary version)
-- tools/btcbklocs.py - tool to prepafre locs-file (python3 version)
+- tools/btcbklocs.py - utility to prepare locs-file (python3 version)
-- btclocsviwe - helper to explore locs-file
+- btclocsview - helper to explore locs-file

 ## 1. Pre-run stage

-As chain blocks are storing "in heap" bce2 requires to know block "locations" - what block in what blk*.dat in what position is stored.
+As chain blocks are storing "in heap" bce2 requires to know block "locations" - what block in what blk*.dat at what position is stored.
 This information is not stored in blockchain itself but can be found in bitcoind helping LevelDB (now) database.
-To avoid extra job in run time a special utility prepares helping locs-file (block locations file) as sequence of 8-byte records `{datno:uin32,offset:uint32}`, where:
+To avoid extra job in run time a special utility prepares helping locs-file (block **loc**ation**s** file) as sequence of 8-byte records `{datno:uin32,offset:uint32}`, where:
 - record order no: == block height about; 0-based
 - datno: dat-file number (e.g. `5` for `blk00005.dat`); 0-based
-- offset: an offset of the block inside dat-file; 0-based
+- offset: an offset of the block inside dat-file in bytes; 0-based

 Let's make locs-file for **670k** blocks.
 Blockchain is stored in `$BTCDIR`.